5satoshi/webapp/docs/routing-analysis.md

             - Shortest path shares and ranks for *all three* categories (Micro, Common, Macro) for that specific node, allowing for a quick comparison of its performance across different payment sizes.

 ### 3. Node-Specific Routing Analysis Card
 This section allows for a detailed analysis of a specific node's routing performance, defaulting to your own node but allowing analysis of any node.
+Data is fetched via API calls based on the selected Node ID.

 - **Node Selector Form**:
-    - **Input Field**: Allows users to enter a Node ID or an Alias to fetch data for.
-Autocomplete suggestions (node ID or alias with rank) appear as the user types.
+    - **Input Field**: Allows users to enter a Node ID or an Alias.
+Autocomplete suggestions (node ID or alias with last announcement timestamp from the `nodes` table) appear as the user types, fetched via a Genkit flow.
     - **Button**: "Load Node Data" triggers the data fetch for the entered/selected node.
 - **Selected Node's Shortest Path Share Over Time**:
     - **Title**: "[Selected Node's Display Name]'s Shortest Path Share Over Time"
     - **Aggregation Period Tabs**: Allows users to select the time frame for the historical data (Days, Weeks, Months, Quarters).
 This selection is persistent with the Node ID in the URL.
-    - **Description**: Explains that the chart shows the historical trend of the selected node's shortest path share for micro, common, and macro payments.
+    - **Description**: Explains that the chart shows the historical trend of the selected node's shortest path share for micro, common, and macro payments, fetched via API.
     - **Network Subsumption Chart (Line Chart)**:
         - **X-axis**: Date, formatted according to the selected aggregation period.
         - **Y-axis**: Shortest Path Share (%).